 Counseling Degrees and Programs in Washington

-The colleges and universities in Washington offer many counseling programs across all of the major areas of practice, including marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+The colleges and universities in Washington offer many counseling programs across all of the major areas of practice, including mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 Those who are interested in pursuing counseling careers in Washington will need to choose the right school and program as most professional counseling careers require a college or university degree.
-Washington schools offer many different types of degrees, from associate’s to doctoral degrees; however, most degrees are offered at the master’s level since this is the minimum educational requirement for most types of counseling licensure in the state.
+Washington schools offer many different types of degrees, from associate to doctoral degrees.
+Many of these degrees are offered at the master’s level since this is the minimum educational requirement for most types of counseling licensure in the state.
 Prospective students can choose from traditional, on-campus degrees offered at institutions across the state or one of the many online and hybrid formats that enable students to complete coursework requirements from home.

 Quick Facts

-- There are 30 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Washington.1,2
+• There are 31 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Washington.1,2

-- Of the counseling schools in Washington, 12 offer an associate’s degree, 1 offers a bachelor’s degree, 13 offer a certificate, and 14 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Washington, 14 offer an associate degree, 2 offer a bachelor’s degree, 13 offer a certificate, and 14 offer a master’s or advanced degree.1,2

 Comparison of Washington Counseling Schools and Programs